theaudiobible/osab-firmware/README.md

 [161708.684057] usb 2-1.4: pl2303 converter now attached to ttyUSB0
 ```

 * Symlink the device file to `/dev/ttyS0`.
 The vs3emu software from VLSI expects the serial port to be on `/dev/ttyS0` or `/dev/ttyS1`, but Linux creates a device file `/dev/ttyUSB0` (or similar) for USB serial devices.
 So, the easiest solution is to remove the existing `/dev/ttyS0` file (assuming it is not needed) and make a symbolic link from `/dev/ttyUSB0` to `/dev/ttyS0`.
-This could be done manually each time the machine is booted, or automated in something like `/etc/rc.local`:
 ```shell
 sudo rm /dev/ttyS0
 sudo ln -s /dev/ttyUSB0 /dev/ttyS0